University campus in Montana

 Taylor combines technical expertise in computer science with a deep understanding of human behavior and learning.
 His dual background drives Hakia's mission: leveraging technology to build authoritative educational resources that help people make better decisions about their academic and career paths.

-Best Bachelor's Data Science Degree Programs in Montana
+Best Bachelor's Data Science programs

-Key Distinction: Senior capstone project (Data Science Capstone).
+Why it stands out.
+Senior capstone project (Data Science Capstone).
 Interdisciplinary curriculum spanning Computer Science, Statistics, Mathematics, and Business

-Hakia Insight: Montana State's partnership with John Deere and The Nature Conservancy means capstone projects often become real-world pilots rather than hypotheticals, giving undergrads the rare advantage of seeing their data models deployed across agricultural operations across the Northern Rockies.
+Hakia insight.
+Montana State's partnership with John Deere and The Nature Conservancy means capstone projects often become real-world pilots rather than hypotheticals, giving undergrads the rare advantage of seeing their data models deployed across agricultural operations across the Northern Rockies.

 Montana State University's Bachelor of Science in Data Science is a 120-credit interdisciplinary program administered by the Gianforte School of Computing in collaboration with the Department of Mathematical Sciences.
 The curriculum integrates coursework from Computer Science, Statistics, Mathematics, Business, and Information Science, providing students with comprehensive training in extracting knowledge and insights from diverse data.
 The program includes a senior capstone project (CSCI Data Science Capstone) designed to apply learning to real-world challenges.
 Students complete foundational courses in data structures, algorithms, calculus, and statistics in their first two years, followed by specialized courses in database systems, data mining, machine learning, and ethics/privacy in big data.
 The program offers flexibility through multiple data science electives spanning supply chain analytics, artificial intelligence, computational biology, biostatistics, and financial engineering.
 With strong emphasis on both theoretical foundations and practical applications, graduates are prepared for careers in analytics, machine learning, and data-driven decision-making across diverse industries.

-Programs Offered
+Programs offered

-• Bachelor of Science in Data Science — 4 years, on-campus.
-BS
+• Bachelor of Science in Data Science · 4 years · on-campus

-• Agricultural Systems Research Unit
+• Agricultural Systems Research Unit — Precision agriculture and agricultural informatics

-• Montana Institute on Ecosystems
+• Montana Institute on Ecosystems — Environmental data science and ecological modeling

-Industry Partners
+Industry partners

-• Montana Department of Natural Resources and Conservation (government)
+John DeereThe Nature ConservancyMontana Department of Natural Resources and Conservation

-Location Advantages: Proximity to agricultural technology companies in the Northern RockiesAccess to environmental research organizations and conservation nonprofitsGrowing tech ecosystem in Bozeman with outdoor recreation and sustainable business focus
+Location advantage: Proximity to agricultural technology companies in the Northern Rockies Access to environmental research organizations and conservation nonprofits Growing tech ecosystem in Bozeman with outdoor recreation and sustainable business focus

-The University of Montana — Missoula, MT
+#2The University of MontanaMissoula, MT

-Key Distinction: Optional research opportunities through CSCI 390 or CSCI 490.
+Why it stands out.
+Optional research opportunities through CSCI 390 or CSCI 490.
 Optional internship/co-op through CSCI 398 or CSCI 498 (up to 3 credits toward electives)

-Hakia Insight: University of Montana's access to the US Forest Service and glacial datasets through faculty like Douglas Brinkerhoff creates an unusual advantage: students build portfolios on environmental monitoring problems that major tech companies actively hire for, without leaving Montana.
+Hakia insight.
+University of Montana's access to the US Forest Service and glacial datasets through faculty like Douglas Brinkerhoff creates an unusual advantage: students build portfolios on environmental monitoring problems that major tech companies actively hire for, without leaving Montana.

 The Bachelor of Science in Computer Science with a Data Science concentration at the University of Montana prepares students for careers in data analysis and machine learning.
 The program combines core computer science fundamentals with specialized coursework in data visualization, machine learning, probability, linear algebra, and simulation.
 Students complete 122-130 total credits including required courses in databases, web development, and ethics.
 The curriculum integrates optional research (CSCI 390/490), internship (CSCI 398/498), and independent study opportunities.
 The senior year culminates in applied data science projects through electives like BMIS 482 (Big Data Project) or CSCI 426/427 (Software Design & Development), allowing students to work on real-world applications.
 The program emphasizes both theoretical foundations and practical skills needed for data science careers.

-Programs Offered
+Programs offered

 • W.A.
-Franke College of Forestry and Conservation
+Franke College of Forestry and Conservation — Environmental data analysis, forest ecology modeling, conservation science

-• Montana INBRE Data Science Core
+• Montana INBRE Data Science Core — Bioinformatics analysis and genomics data science

-• University of Montana Genomics Core Facility
+• University of Montana Genomics Core Facility — Genomics, transcriptomics and epigenomics projects with bioinformatics

-• Data and Modeling Core
+• Data and Modeling Core — Population health research and statistical modeling

-• Center for Population Health Research
+• Center for Population Health Research — Public health data analysis and rural health disparities

-Industry Partners
+Industry partners

-Notable Faculty
+Notable faculty

-• Jon Graham — Statistics and data science applications in population health
+• Jon Graham (Statistics and data science applications in population health)

-• Douglas Brinkerhoff — Glacial data analysis and computational modeling
+• Douglas Brinkerhoff (Glacial data analysis and computational modeling)

-• Jesse Johnson — Mathematical modeling and numerical analysis
+• Jesse Johnson (Mathematical modeling and numerical analysis)

 Admissions

-GPA Requirement: 2.00.
+GPA 2.00.

-Location Advantages: Strong connections to US Forest Service and regional environmental agenciesAccess to field research and environmental monitoring datasets
+Location advantage: Strong connections to US Forest Service and regional environmental agencies Access to field research and environmental monitoring datasets

-University of Providence — Great Falls, MT
+#3University of ProvidenceGreat Falls, MT

-Key Distinction: University of Providence positions data science as a business skill, emphasizing analytics applications and organizational decision-making over research methodology.
+Why it stands out.
+University of Providence positions data science as a business skill, emphasizing analytics applications and organizational decision-making over research methodology.

-Hakia Insight: University of Providence's explicit positioning of data science as a business discipline—rather than a computer science subspecialty—appeals to students seeking analytics roles in operations and strategy where domain expertise often outweighs pure algorithmic depth.
+Hakia insight.
+University of Providence's explicit positioning of data science as a business discipline—rather than a computer science subspecialty—appeals to students seeking analytics roles in operations and strategy where domain expertise often outweighs pure algorithmic depth.

 At the bachelor's level, data science preparation at University of Providence is embedded in a business and professional context, with emphasis on analytics for decision-making in corporate and organizational settings.
 The curriculum prioritizes business intelligence, predictive modeling for operational improvement, and data visualization for executive communication—preparing students who understand both technical implementation and stakeholder management.
 Coursework in statistics, programming (Python/SQL), and analytics tools is paired with business case studies and capstone projects involving real datasets from regional and national companies.
 The university's location and regional network provide internship opportunities in healthcare administration, financial services, and manufacturing sectors.
 Career outcomes lean toward analyst and junior data scientist roles in established organizations rather than startups or specialized tech positions, reflecting the program's professional rather than research orientation.
 Faculty background often includes industry experience, bringing practical perspective on how companies use analytics for competitive advantage.

-Programs Offered
+Programs offered

-• Bachelor of Science in Data Science — 4 years, on-campus
+• Bachelor of Science in Data Science · 4 years · on-campus

-• Bachelor of Arts in Data Science — 4 years, online
+• Bachelor of Arts in Data Science · 4 years · online

-Key Distinction: Data science internships required/encouraged with national employer partnerships.
+Why it stands out.
+Data science internships required/encouraged with national employer partnerships.
 Hands-on, project-oriented core courses starting early in curriculum

-Hakia Insight: Montana Tech's required internship model with White Sands Missile Range and Micron Technology means the curriculum is reverse-engineered from what employers actually need, not what academics think is important—a structural advantage that's rare at the undergraduate level.
+Hakia insight.
+Montana Tech's required internship model with White Sands Missile Range and Micron Technology means the curriculum is reverse-engineered from what employers actually need, not what academics think is important—a structural advantage that's rare at the undergraduate level.

 Montana Tech's Bachelor of Science in Data Science prepares students for high-demand careers through hands-on, project-oriented coursework combining computer science and statistics.
 Students gain real-world experience via internships at major employers including White Sands Missile Range, Micron Technology, and Figure in San Francisco.
 The program leverages Montana Tech's high-performance computing cluster (HPC)—the first in the Montana University System—featuring 22 nodes with 362 cores, plus 3D data visualization systems for interactive analysis.
 Core courses emphasize projects, research, and competitions early in the curriculum.
 Faculty bring diverse expertise in statistics, machine learning, data analytics, and visualization.
 The program's relatively small size ensures strong faculty mentorship and one-on-one advising.
 Graduates command a median annual salary of $108,020, with the field projected to grow 36% through 2031 (BLS), ranking 2nd in technology jobs and 8th overall among 100 best jobs (U.S. News & World Report, 2022).